Dr. Abby Gondek, Morgenthau Scholar-in-Residence, FDR Library, Hyde Park, NY

 Vail, Leroy, and Landeg White.
 1991.
 Power and the Praise Poem: Southern African Voices in History.
 University Press of Virginia.

-In an interview with her student, Gelya Frank (1979), Kuper maintained that Westernization caused the deterioration of women’s position in Swazi society: “The westernized Swazi man retains the most terrible chauvinist attitude toward women.”
-Hilda believed that polygamy was part of the Swazi respect for women (18).
-An example Hilda provided was that Sobhuza II (the King of Swaziland who had authorized her research and publications on the Swazi from 1934-1978) had to sit on the ground when his elder sister entered the dwelling where Hilda sat.
-Hilda explained that age, rank and sex all played an integral role.
-Thus, it could not be argued that women were necessarily inferior within Swazi society and instead she used the term “complementarity” (Frank and Kuper 1979, 17–18).
+In a 1979 interview with her student, Gelya Frank, Kuper argued that Westernization worsened women’s status in Swazi society, stating, “The westernized Swazi man retains the most terrible chauvinist attitude toward women.”
+Hilda believed that polygamy reflected a respect for women within this culture.
+She cited an instance where Sobhuza II, the King of Swaziland and her research sponsor from 1934 to 1978, had to sit on the ground when his elder sister entered the room with Hilda.
+Hilda emphasized that age, rank, and sex were significant factors, arguing against the notion that women were inferior in Swazi society.
+Instead, she preferred the term “complementarity” (Frank and Kuper 1979, 17–18).

 Frank, Gelya, and Hilda Kuper.
 1979.
 “Rough Transcript Interview Conducted by Gelya Frank with Hilda Kuper Re: Ethics/Morality of Life History Work and Hilda’s Biography of Sobhuza II, June 28, 1979.”
 Los Angeles: Hilda Kuper Papers, Box 16, Folder 5, UCLA Special Collections, Charles E. Young Research Library.